 - This crockpot nut cluster recipe can be made on the stovetop but is much easier in the slow cooker because there’s pot watching, plus you’d need a double boiler so the chocolate doesn’t scorch.

-- For gift-giving, these nut cluster candy can be put into clear candy bags with a fun label on the top and ribbons.
+- For gift-giving, these nut cluster candies can be put into clear candy bags with a fun label on the top and ribbons.
 Or toss it into a mason jar and add a fun ribbon for a simple and easy homemade Christmas gift.

 That’s called “blooming”.
 There’s nothing wrong with the chocolate, it has to do with the cocoa butter in the chocolate changing because it’s experienced some rapid temperature changes or it’s been sitting in the cupboard a bit too long.
 It’s TOTALLY edible and fine to eat.

 Sure!
-I would cut back on some of the nuts, and use the same amount to replace them with the raisins or cranberries.
+I would cut back on some of the nuts, and use the same amount to replace them with raisins or cranberries.
 Just know it will make the clusters sweeter!

 Storing your peanut clusters, or moose poop candy is fairly simple.
 Keep away from any heat sources or they could easily melt and stick together.